sz16900/restaurant_page/README.md

 ## Future Features

 - A better mobile friendly experience
-- User name preservation upon reset
+- More information inside the website
 - Better modularization of objects

 ---